The $\mathsf{AC}^0$-Complexity Of Visibly Pushdown Languages: (Weak) length-synchronicity, nesting depth, and quasi-aperiodicity

 In the same way, one can prove that for all $(u, v), (u, v') \in \Con(\Sigma)$ such that $\Delta(u) > 0$ and $\psi(\ext_{u, v}), \psi(\ext_{u, v'}) \in P$, we have $\length{v} = \length{v'}$.

 Therefore, $\bigcup_{e \in P} \newR_e$ is weakly length-synchronous. \end{proof}

-Instead of considering those pairs $(u,v)$ such that $\ext_{u,v}$ is being mapped to an $F$-reachable idempotent, the following characterization of weak length-synchronicity consider pairs $(u,v)$ such that $\ext_{u,v}$ is being mapped to an element that behaves neutrally with respect to right multiplication with an $F$-reachable element that is not necessarily idempotent. \begin{samepage} \begin{proposition} For all $F\subseteq R$ we have that $(\varphi,\psi)$ is $F$-weakly-length-synchronous if, and only if, for all $F$-reachable $e\in O$ the set of contexts $\newU_e$ is weakly length-synchrononous. \end{proposition} \end{samepage}
+Instead of considering those pairs $(u,v)$ such that $\ext_{u,v}$ is being mapped to an $F$-reaching idempotent, the following characterization of weak length-synchronicity consider pairs $(u,v)$ such that $\ext_{u,v}$ is being mapped to an element that behaves neutrally with respect to right multiplication with an $F$-reaching element that is not necessarily idempotent. \begin{samepage} \begin{prop} For all $F\subseteq R$ we have that $(\varphi,\psi)$ is $F$-weakly-length-synchronous if, and only if, for all $F$-reaching $e\in O$ the set of contexts $\newU_e$ is weakly length-synchrononous. \end{prop} \end{samepage}

 \begin{proof} Let $F \subseteq R$.